IHA-arch/findip/README.md

 # findip

-find ipv4 address of Destination address
+find ipv4 address of any website